Gas Fire Service Cost

 After the Service

-Here are some of the most common gas fire problems:
+Here are some of the most common gas fire problems, along with typical repair costs:

-- Leaking Underlying Piping — If you can smell gas in the room when your fire is not ignited, this could be due to a leak in the pipe.
-This is an extremely dangerous issue that should be addressed immediately by calling a professional Gas Safe-registered engineer.
+• Leaking Pipework — If you can smell gas when the fire isn't on, this could indicate a gas leak.
+This is an extremely dangerous issue that should be addressed immediately by a Gas Safe registered engineer.
+Gas pipe repair costs typically range from £100 to £300, depending on the location and severity of the leak.

-- Incorrect Operating Pressure — Gas fires need to run at the right operating pressure in order to function safely and efficiently.
-If the pressure is too low or too high, the fire may not ignite properly and can burn inefficiently.
-This should only be checked and adjusted by a qualified Gas Safe-registered engineer.
+• Incorrect Operating Pressure — Gas fires need to run at the right operating pressure to function safely and efficiently.
+If pressure is too low or too high, the fire may not ignite properly.
+Diagnosing and correcting a pressure issue typically costs £50 to £100 as part of a call-out.

 Checklist: How to Find and Hire a Gas Safe Registered Engineer to Service Your Gas Fire